 - Introduction to capital gains tax.
 This explains what a capital gain is, how it applies, what assets are included and the exceptions and exemptions.
-(This publication is only available on our website.) - Guide to capital gains tax 2008.
-This explains how CGT works and will help you to calculate your net capital gain or net capital loss.
-It covers CGT issues such as the sale of a rental property, vacant land, a holiday home, collectables (for example, jewellery), personal use assets (for example, a boat you use for recreation), and real estate, shares and units you inherited or got from the breakdown of your marriage. - Personal investors guide to capital gains tax 2008 is shorter and simpler than the Guide to capital gains tax 2008.
+(This publication is only available on our website.) - Guide to capital gains tax 2009.
+This explains how capital gains tax (CGT) works and will help you to calculate your net capital gain or net capital loss.
+It covers CGT issues such as the sale of a rental property, vacant land, a holiday home, collectables (for example, jewellery), personal use assets (for example, a boat you use for recreation), and real estate, shares and units you inherited or got from the breakdown of your marriage.
+(This publication is only available on our website.) - Personal investors guide to capital gains tax 2009 is shorter and simpler than Guide to capital gains tax 2009.
 It covers the sale, gift or other disposal of shares and units; distribution of capital gains from managed funds; and non-assessable payments from companies and managed funds.
-It does not cover other CGT events, nor the CGT consequences for bonus shares, shares acquired under an employee share scheme, bonus units, rights and options, and shares and units where a takeover or demerger has occurred - for those you will need to refer to the Guide to capital gains tax 2008. - The electronic publication Capital gains tax (CGT) concessions for small business - overview explains what concessions are available to small businesses.
+It does not cover other CGT events, nor the CGT consequences for bonus shares, shares acquired under an employee share scheme, bonus units, rights and options, and shares and units where a takeover or demerger has occurred - for those you will need to refer to Guide to capital gains tax 2009. - The electronic publication Capital gains tax (CGT) concessions for small business - overview explains what concessions are available to small businesses.